If you have just undergone a bulk then chances are you have gained a few excess pounds of body fat while gaining muscle.

 So if you take the protein and fat amounts from the original 2,400 calorie allowance (1,000 + 495) you will be left with 905 calories for any carbs, this equates to 225 grams of carbohydrates daily.

-Once you have calculated the amount of macros you should be eating, it is important that you start tracking their intake.
+Once you have calculated the number of macros you should be eating, it is important that you start tracking their intake.

 There are various tools available, but one of the most popular is MyFitnessPal.
 This tool is available as an app that can be downloaded to your smartphone.